uscensusbureau/the-opportunity-project/pages/home.md

   subtext: OUR MISSION
   body:
     # for each separate portion of text, add a "p" (short for paragraph)
     - p: Finding federal data is hard.
-Making a difference with it is even harder.
+Making an impact with it is even harder.
     - p: That’s where we come in.
-    - p: We connect you with experts from industry, communities and government to help you turn federal open data into life-changing tech, faster.
+    - p: We connect you with experts from the tech industry, communities and government to help you turn federal open data into life-changing tech, faster.

 connecting-banner:
   background-color: primary